By KBB.com Editors

 The Grand Cherokee's Quadra-Drive II is the best off-road system ever to wear the Jeep Trail Rated badge.

 Jeep has done an outstanding job with the Grand Cherokee's interior.
-Quality materials abound, and the layout, execution and attention to detail are all first-rate.
-The Grand Cherokee can accommodate four adults in comfortfive in a pinch.
-In comparison to the previous version of the vehicle, there is a noticeable improvement in rear-seat legroom as well as ease of entry and exit, thanks to the longer rear doors.Exterior
+Quality materials abound and the layout, execution and attention to detail are all first-rate.
+The 2008 Grand Cherokee can accommodate four adults in comfort---five in a pinch.
+In comparison to previous-generation Grand Cherokees, there is a noticeable improvement in rear-seat legroom as well as ease of entry and exit, thanks to the longer rear doors.Exterior

-The Grand Cherokee's handsome lines have been given the straight-edge treatment, and the trademark Jeep grille and tail are in place, as are the flared wheel arches and aggressively styled wheels.
-Styling for the base Laredo is simple and clean, while models such as the Limited and Overland have more ornate treatments, including body-colored cladding, fancier wheels and more bright work.
+Last year's makeover gave the Grand Cherokee's handsome lines the straight-edge treatment, leaving the trademark Jeep grille and tail in place.
+Large flared wheel arches and aggressively styled wheels project the kind of rugged, off-road look Jeep loyalists demand.
+Styling for the base Laredo is simple and clean, while models such as the Limited and Overland have more ornate treatments, including body-colored cladding, fancier wheels and more bright-work.

 210 horsepower @ 5200 rpm